saptarshi11/-License-plate-detection-of-overspeeding-vehicles/README.md

 ● Network Networking: In order to connect all of the system's components, a network switch and router may be needed.

-To run License-plate-detection-of-overspeeding-vehicles.py, follow these steps below:
+<pr>To run License-plate-detection-of-overspeeding-vehicles.py, follow these steps below:<br>

 Download IDLE python from this site: 'https://www.python.org/downloads/' Install OpenCV and dlib libraries from: 'https://www.learnopencv.com/install-dlib-on-windows/'